atomisthq/docs/docs/developer/sdm.md

 or check the [API Docs][configuration-api-doc] if you're curious.

 The important part, where you're going to add to your personal SDM, is the function passed to `configureSdm` in `configuration.postProcessors`.
-Unless you change it that function is called `machine`.
+Unless you change it, that function is called `machine`.

 ## machine.ts